MFRealG/binance-speedtest/README.md

 wget https://raw.githubusercontent.com/MFRealG/binance-speedtest/main/install_and_run_binance.sh -O install_and_run_binance.sh && bash install_and_run_binance.sh
 ```

+## Option 2
-## OPTION 2 - Installation and Run in your home directory (as py and venv):
+Installation and Run in your home directory (as py and venv):

 To install and run the script automatically, use the following command: